24th Infantry Division "Pinerolo": Greece

 In June 1941 the division transferred to Larissa in Thessaly, Greece to suppress the growing Greek Resistance.
 During its time in Thessaly the Pinerolo murdered Greek civilians in the Domenikon massacre.
 In November 1941 the regimental depot of the 50th Infantry Regiment "Parma" of the 49th Infantry Division "Parma" raised the 313th Infantry Regiment "Pinerolo" in Macerata.
 The 313th Infantry Regiment joined the Pinerolo in Greece in March 1942.
 While the Pinerolo was on occupation duty in Greece the depot of the 14th Infantry Regiment "Pinerolo" raised on 1 January 1942 the 235th Infantry Regiment "Piceno" for the 152nd Infantry Division "Piceno".

 The division continued on anti-partisan duty until the Armistice of Cassibile was announced on 8 September 1943.
 In the confusion after the armistice the division was the only Italian division in continental Greece to refuse German demands to surrender.
 While the 29th Infantry Division "Piemonte", 36th Infantry Division "Forlì", 37th Infantry Division "Modena", 56th Infantry Division "Casale", and 59th Infantry Division "Cagliari" surrendered to the inferior German forces the Pinerolo defended Larissa against German attacks.
 On 15 September the division moved into the Pindus mountain range, where the commander of the division Adolfo Infante struck with the mediation of a British military mission a collaboration agreement with the Greek People's Liberation Army (ELAS).
-However, by October the ELAS forced the troops of the Pinerolo to surrender its supplies and weapons, and used the Italian soldiers as forced labor for the rest of the war.
+However, by October the ELAS forced the remaining troops of the Pinerolo to surrender their supplies and weapons, and used the Italian soldiers as forced labor for the rest of the war.
 The remnants of the division were repatriated to Italy in March 1945.

 On 15 April 1952 the Italian Army raised the Infantry Division "Pinerolo" anew.
 On 1 September 1962 the division was reduced to brigade and it has been active as such since then as Mechanized Brigade "Pinerolo").